kumaramit-msft/Build2025-LAB347/LabInstructions/Exercise-4.md

     ![Deploy to web app](./images/Exercise-4-deploy.png)

-- Select the already existing webapp for Exercise 4.
-The name should be in the format `fashionassistant<random-id>`.
+- Select the provided subscription and the existing webapp for Exercise 4.
+The name of this web app is in the format `fashionassistant<random-id>`.

 ### Run the webapp
 Once deployed, click on the **Browse** button on the portal by going to the App Service web app view to view the web app.